 There are so many reasons why this luscious pisto just might become your favorite new recipe:

-Is pisto a low-FODMAP recipe?
+Is pisto a low-FODMAP stew?

 Is pisto a keto stew?